Rivers-Project-2018/Sophie-River-Thames/README.md

   <img src="https://github.com/Rivers-Project-2018/Sophie-River-Thames/blob/master/IMG_4629.JPG" width="650" />
   </p>

-> **Figure 1:** Foreground: River Thames; Background: The Houses of Parliament. **Note:** The London section of the Thames will not be discussed in this repository, the Lower Thames region will.
+> **Figure 1:** Foreground: River Thames; Background: The Houses of Parliament [1]. **Note:** The London section of the Thames will not be discussed in this repository, the Lower Thames region will.
 This photo is for context.

 ## 1. Introduction

-At the University of Leeds, MATH3001 is a third year Mathematics module that allows students to explore mathematics/applications of mathematics in more depth [1].
-Essentially, MATH3001 is a research module that aims to expand a student's skills in team work, research, and report writing [1].
+At the University of Leeds, MATH3001 is a third year Mathematics module that allows students to explore mathematics/applications of mathematics in more depth [2].
+Essentially, MATH3001 is a research module that aims to expand a student's skills in team work, research, and report writing [2].
 The research that is being conducted in this repository regards the mitigation of flooding in the Lower Thames region and it is supervised by Onno Bokhove and Thomas Kent.
 In this repository, one shall:

 1) introduce the River Thames, the 2014 Winter Floods and MATH3001;
 2) analyse (river-gauge) data of the River Thames;
 3) calculate the flood-excess volume (FEV);
 4) assess proposed mitigation projects and plot a graph on the cost-effectiveness of each project (in relation to FEV); and,
-5) present the findings in this repository [2, pp. 5-6].
+5) present the findings in this repository [3, pp. 5-6].

 ## 2. Project Progress

-With regards to the flood data, the Environment Agency has been contacted, and they have provided data on the River Thames flooding that occured in 2014 [3].
-The Met Office has also been contacted about the rainfall surrounding the flood and they responded with an Excel sheet of data [4].
+With regards to the flood data, the Environment Agency has been contacted, and they have provided data on the River Thames flooding that occured in 2014 [4].
+The Met Office has also been contacted about the rainfall surrounding the flood and they responded with an Excel sheet of data [5].
 The Met Office data cannot be shared as I am not licensed to share.

 ### 2.1 Methodology

 The Enivronmental Angencies dataset will be used to create a quadrant plot (a graph split into quadrants; Discharge versus Height, Day versus Discharge, Height versus Day, and an empty plot) and some hydrographs.
 The Met Office data  will only be used for the hydrograph.
-Typically, a hydrograph allows one to compare rainfall and the height of a river - although, I have also produced a plot that compares the rainfall and discharge rate [5, p.2].
+Typically, a hydrograph allows one to compare rainfall and the height of a river - although, I have also produced a plot that compares the rainfall and discharge rate [6, p.2].

 ### 2.1.1 Raw Data & Formatting